willghatch/vzsh/README.md

 Prefix maps automatically have a map listing command bound to $HELP_KEY which lists the bindings in the map (like emacs does it).
 For now, bindings within maps must be specified with literal characters (including $HELP_KEY), because I haven't written any sort of parser for it.

-- VZSH_REMAP_KEYS_P - this defaults to true if sourced by vzsh.zsh (IE if you load up all the plugins), false otherwise.
+- VZSH_REMAP_KEYS_P - this defaults to true.
 If set to "true", the keys plugin maps useful functions from the other plugins, and turns on a hybrid emacs/vi mode (as an emacs evil-mode user, I can promise you it's better that way).
-- VZSH_ADD_HELP_KEY - defaults to true.
+- VZSH_ADD_HELP_KEY - defaults to true, and is always true if other keys are remapped.
 Sets Control-H to be a help prefix -- C-hh gives general help, C-hb lists the current keybindings, C-hs lists available snippets, C-hC-h lists helpers available in help map.
 - HELP_KEY - defaults to 'C-h'.

 If key remapping is set up, it provides the following: